Symmetry analysis of bond-alternating Kitaev spin chains and ladders: Bond-alternating Kitaev-Gamma spin chain

 \subsection{Symmetry breaking patterns of magnetically ordered phases}

 We apply the previous symmetry analysis to several magnetically ordered phases in the spin-$S$ bond-alternating Kitaev-Gamma chain.
-We will figure out the symmetry breaking patterns for the FM$_{U_6}$, $M_1$ and $M_2$ phases in the spin-1/2 case discovered in Ref. \onlinecite{Luo2021}, as well as the $M_I$ phase in the spin-1 case in Ref. \onlinecite{Luo2021b}.
+We will figure out the symmetry breaking patterns for the FM$_{U_6}$, $M_1$ and $M_2$ phases in the spin-1/2 case discovered in Ref. \onlinecite{Luo2021}, as well as the FM$_{U_6}$, $M_O$ and $M_I$ phases in the spin-1 case in Ref. \onlinecite{Luo2021b}.
 Three different types of symmetry breaking patterns are found, including $O_h\rightarrow D_4$, $O_h\rightarrow D_3$, and $O_h\rightarrow D_2$.